• Skip to primary navigation

 • Preheat your BBQ grill over medium high heat.
 Grill for 4-6 minutes per side if they are thinner pork steaks.
 Grill 7-8 minutes per side if they are thicker.
 If the steaks are getting too charred, lower flame and continue cooking.Test for doneness with a meat thermometer.
 It should register at least 145°F.

-How do you keep pork from drying out?
+How to keep pork from drying out?

 Here are a few tips: